 The French association Entreprises pour l’Environnement (EpE)

-Founded in 1992, EpE is an association of some 40 major corporations, both French and international, that want to make the environment a more important component of strategic decision-making.
+Founded in 1992, EpE is an association of some 40 major corporations, both French and international, that want to give the environment more weight in their strategic decision-making.

 In addition to being an EpE member, SNCF is an active participant in several of the association’s commissions—high-level forums where representatives of companies, NGOs, and ministries can share ideas with elected officials, scientists and academics.

-EpE’s priority is to promote adoption of a carbon price to ensure that greenhouse gas costs are incorporated into the final price of goods and services and enable consumers to choose goods and services with the lowest CO2 emissions.
+EpE’s priority is to promote adoption of a carbon price, to ensure that the costs of greenhouse gases are incorporated into the final price of goods and services.
+That, in turn, enables consumers to choose goods and services with the lowest CO2 emissions.

-The Zen 2050 study, launched under EpE’s leadership, aims to identify the actions industries should take to reach net-zero greenhouse gas emissions by 2050— a goal consistent with the target announced by Nicolas Hulot, France’s Minister for the Ecological and Inclusive Transition.
+The Zen 2050 study, launched under EpE’s leadership, aims to identify the actions each industry should take to reach net-zero greenhouse gas emissions by 2050—a goal consistent with the target announced by Nicolas Hulot, France’s former Minister for the Ecological and Inclusive Transition.

-Zen 2050 uses Kaya’s equation (a way of calculating greenhouse gas emissions) to better define the policy actions required to control carbon emissions.
-Its conclusions, set for release in late 2018, will provide a framework for assessing strategies and guiding investments across all sectors of the economy.
+Zen 2050 uses Kaya’s equation (a method for calculating greenhouse gas emissions) to better define the policy actions required to control carbon emissions.
+Its conclusions, presented in late 2018, offer a framework for assessing strategies and guiding investments in every sector of the economy.

 Organisation pour le Respect de l’Environnement dans l’Entreprise (Orée)

 At SNCF, we’ve adopted the principles of the circular economy—better design, less consumption and better recycling—and to make this effort successful, we’ve partnered with Orée.
 Founded in 1992, this non-profit organization encourages companies and communities to put CSE policies into practice and apply the principles of the circular economy.